 Grass-fed Butter, Clarified Butter & Ghee: Butter offers a soft flavor – sweet and comforting, and it’s this beautiful fat that froths as it melts in the pan and conveys a gentle and old-fashioned creaminess to your recipes.
 Butter and clarified butters shine in dishes like sole meuniere or traditional chicken liver pates.
 Butter, like most highly-saturated fats, has gotten a bad rap as industrial oils have usurped butter’s rightful place at the kitchen table, but grass-fed butter provides deep nourishment and it was once prized as a sacred food.

 When produced from the cream of grass-fed cows, butter is extraordinarily rich in fat-soluble vitamins A, D, E and K2; further, it is a rich source of the antioxidant beta carotene which accounts for its rich golden color.
-And in the beautiful synchronicity of nature, beta carotene, like many antioxidants, is best absorbed when paired with fat (read more about why you should butter your vegetables).
+And in the beautiful synchronicity of nature, beta carotene, like many antioxidants, is best absorbed when paired with fat.

 Due to the presence of milk solids including casein and lactose, butter has a low smoke point of about 350 degrees Fahrenheit and is therefore suitable to gentle cooking.
 Clarified butter and ghee, however, have been slowly melted and then filtered to remove these milk solids.
 The resultant fat is free from offending proteins and sugars and is often well-tolerated by those suffering from dairy sensitivities.
 Further, after the removal of the milk solids, clarified butter and ghee can tolerate higher heats up to 485 degrees Fahrenheit.